v1X3Q0/bn_sparc/README.md

 The plugin can be found in the root of the build directory as `libarch_sparc.so`, `libarch_sparc.dylib` or `arch_sparc.dll` depending on your platform.

-To install the plugin, first launch Binary Ninja and uncheck the "PowerPC architecture plugin" option in the "Core Plugins" section.
+To install the plugin, first launch Binary Ninja and uncheck the "Sparc architecture plugin" option in the "Core Plugins" section.
 This will cause Binary Ninja to stop loading the bundled plugin so that its replacement can be loaded.
 Once this is complete, you can copy the plugin into the user plugins directory (you can locate this by using the "Open Plugin Folder"